 All seminars are held from 9:00AM-10:30AM unless otherwise noted below:

-Start off the New Year right and make sure that you are aware of the recent legal changes for 2023.
-This seminar will discuss the new leave of absence changes, pay scale development, minimum wage, as well as miscellaneous labor laws and hiring rules.
+Start off the New Year right and make sure that you are aware of the recent legal changes for 2024.
+This seminar will discuss the new leave of absence changes, sick leave, minimum wage, as well as miscellaneous labor laws and hiring rules.
 Don’t miss it!

 Employees have several different reasons for why a leave of absence is necessary.
 Ranging from jury duty to the Family Medical Leave Act to the CFRA leave for small employers, every leave of absence requires certain steps to be taken in order to properly comply with laws.
 This seminar will inform individuals on how to properly handle benefits, pay, coordination with the state, paperwork and other factors that play a role with leaves of absences.